karizabal/ratings-project/README.md

         | `'high-protein'` | `'high-protein'` |
         | `'low-sodium'` | `'general health'` |

-        If any recipe contained multiple string tags for different diets, the most restrictive or specific diet was chosen.
+        If any recipe contains multiple string tags for different diets, the most restrictive or specific diet is chosen.

-8. Using the values of the column `'diet'`, I added an additional column `'is_diet_specific'` based on whether the value stored in `'diet'` is `np.nan`.
+8. Using the values of the column `'diet'`, I add an additional column `'is_diet_specific'` based on whether the value stored in `'diet'` is `np.nan`.
 This column is a boolean that indicates if the recipe is diet-specific (pertaining to a diet) or not.

-After this cleaning process, I chose only the relevant columns for hypothesis testing and predictive modeling.
+After this cleaning process, I choose only the relevant columns for hypothesis testing and predictive modeling.
 Below is the head of the cleaned DataFrame, consisting only of said relevant columns:

 | name                                 |     id |   minutes |   rating |   avg_rating |   calories (#) |   total fat (PDV) |   sugar (PDV) |   sodium (PDV) |   protein (PDV) |   saturated fat (PDV) |   carbohydrates (PDV) |   diet | is_diet_specific   |
 |:-------------------------------------|-------:|----------:|---------:|-------------:|---------------:|------------------:|--------------:|---------------:|----------------:|----------------------:|----------------------:|-------:|:-------------------|